gcc3/simple-ai-chat/README.md

 To change language use `:lang use [language code]`

 * AI links to AI
-Use function calling to link to another AI (core AI)
+Use function calling to link to another AI node.

 * Vector Database
 Query data from vector database engine.